-Total number of Pieces Received at Post Office Postmaster, Per (Name of Receiving employee) The full declaration of value is required on all domestic and international registered mail.
-The maximum indemnity payable for the reconstruction of nonnegotiable documents under Express Mail document reconstructing insurance is \$50,000 per piece subject to a limit of \$50,000 per occurrence.
+Total number of pieces Total number of Pieces Postmaster, Per (Name of The full declaration of value is required on all domestic and international registered mail.
+The Listed by Sender Received at Post Office Receiving employee) maximum indemnity payable for the reconstruction of nonnegotiable documents under Express Mail document reconstructing insurance is \$50,000 per piece subject to a limit of \$50, 000 per occurrence.
 The maximum indemnity payable on Express mil merchandise insurance is \$500.
 The maximum indemnity payable is \$25,000 for registered mail, sent with optional postal insurance.
-See Domestic Mail Manual R900, S913, and S921 for limitations of coverage on O inured and COD mail.
+See Domestic Mail Manual R900 , S913 , and S921 for limitations of coverage on inured and COD mail.
 See International Mail Manual for limitations o coverage on international mail.
 Special handling charges apply only to Standard Mail (A) and Standard Mail (B) parcels.